iredmail/iRedAPD/README.md

 Since iRedAPD-`1.4.4`, it works with Postfix parameter `smtpd_end_of_data_restrictions`.
-So if you need plugins which should be applied in smtp protocol state 'END-OF-MESSAGE', please enable iRedAPD like
+So if you need plugins which should be applied in smtp protocol state `END-OF-MESSAGE`, please enable iRedAPD like
 below:

 ```